 - 1 cup unsweetened shredded coconut

-- 3 Tbsp coconut oil melted but not hot
+- 3 tablespoon coconut oil melted but not hot

 - pinch of salt

 - Line a baking sheet with parchment paper and set aside.
-Pulse the unsweetened shredded coconut, coconut oil, salt, 2 Tbsp of honey, and 1/8 tsp of vanilla extract in a food processor until the ingredients are well combined and the shredded coconut is very finely shredded.
+Pulse the unsweetened shredded coconut, coconut oil, salt, 2 tablespoon of honey, and ⅛ teaspoon of vanilla extract in a food processor until the ingredients are well combined and the shredded coconut is very finely shredded.

 - Firmly press the coconut mixture into a medium cookie scoop then gently tap the mixture out onto the baking sheet, continue with the rest of the mixture.